RoboJackets/mjackets-api/docs/development_process/dev_env_and_tools.rst

 Continuous Integration
 ***********************

-All changes submitted to GitHub are subject to sanity tests to identify breakage and regressions that can be immediately identified.
-Sanity testing additionally performs build tests of all boards and platforms.
-Documentation changes are also verified through review and build testing to verify doc generation will be successful.

-Any failures found during the CI test run will result in a negative review assigned automatically by the CI system.
-Developers are expected to fix issues and rework their patches and submit again.
+All pull requests into the master branch are subject to sanity tests to identify breakage and regressions that can be immediately identified.
+Any failures found during the CI test run will block the PR from proceeding.
+Developers are expected to fix issues and rework their patches and submit again if this happens.

 The CI infrastructure currently runs the following tests:

-- Run ''checkpatch'' for code style issues (can vote -1 on errors; see note)
-- Gitlint: Git commit style based on project requirements
-- License Check: Check for conflicting licenses
-- Run ''sanitycheck'' script

-  - Build various samples for different boards (can vote -1 on errors)
+- Runs sanity builds targeting different boards to check that the API builds successfully.
 - Verify documentation builds correctly.
+- Verify that API documentation is at 100% coverage.
+- Runs SonarQube analysis on the API to detect bugs and code analysis.
+The results are uploaded to SonarCloud.

 .. _gh_labels: